-"Changing living patterns […] mean increasing numbers of people will fall through the safety net provided by our inheritance laws should they die without making a Will".(1)
+‘Changing living patterns […] mean increasing numbers of people will fall through the safety net provided by our inheritance laws should they die without making a Will’.(1)

-The National Consumer Council recently identified a very worrying 'Wills gap'.
-Their research revealed that those who are most at risk of not being covered by our current intestacy laws are also those most likely not to have made a Will.
+The National Consumer Council identified a very worrying ‘Wills gap’.
+Their research revealed that those who are most at risk of not being covered by the current intestacy laws are also those most likely not to have made a Will.
 These include cohabitants (people living together but not married), separated or divorced couples and parents with dependent children.

-If you haven't yet made a will, maybe you should read on...
+If you haven’t yet made a Will, maybe you should read on…

-But what does it mean for those who die without making a will?
+But what does it mean for those who die without making a Will?

 It could mean that the family home may have to be sold to pay claimants on your estate.
 It could mean that those you intended to leave money to will get nothing.
 It could mean that your children are looked after by someone who you may not have chosen.

-If you haven't made a will, the consequences will fall hardest on those you leave behind.
+If you haven’t made a Will, the consequences will fall hardest on those you leave behind.

 It's estimated that there are over one million people in England and Wales who know of examples where at least part of the estate went to the 'wrong' person.(1) And many more know how much time, expense and stress can be caused when you're trying to deal with someone's affairs if they haven't made a Will.
 Sometimes it can cause irreparable damage to relationships.